discourse/discourse/docs/INSTALL-digital-ocean.md

 The deployment of Discourse is simple thanks to the [Docker Image][1], all you need is SSH access to a virtual cloud server.
 In this guide I'll assume that you are using [Digital Ocean][do], although these steps will work on other cloud servers as well.

 The below guide assumes that you have no knowledge of Ruby/Rails or Linux shell, so it will be detailed.
-Feel free to skip steps which you think you are comfortable with.
+Feel free to skip steps which you are comfortable with.

 # Create new Digital Ocean Droplet